-South Dakota land of sprawling prairies, fertile farmland, glacial lakes, ranchlands and the famous Mount Rushmore, which is located in Black Hills National Forest.
+South Dakota, is a state with sprawling prairies, fertile farmland, glacial lakes, ranchlands and the famous Mount Rushmore, which is located in Black Hills National Forest.
 South Dakota ranks 17th in size among the 50 states and has one of the smallest populations in the nation.
-South Dakota water supply comes from the surface water, such as the Missouri River that runs across the state lakes and the groundwater.
+South Dakota water supply comes from surface water, such as the Missouri River, and groundwater.

-South Dakota water is considered very hard.
+Water in South Dakota is considered very hard.
 The average water hardness for the South Dakota resident is around 285 PPM.
-The city with the hardest water is Aberdeen, at 380 PPM.
+The city with the hardest water in Aberdeen, at 380 PPM.
 The city with the softest water is Rapid City with 207 PPM.
 Sioux Falls, the most populated city in South Dakota has water that is 257 PPM, which is considered hard according to the USGS water hardness page.

 For more information on water hardness in specific cities, please see the table below.